joinpursuit/capstone/capstone-project/part-2.md

 - [ ] Learned everyone's work hours
 - [ ] Discuss best methods of communication
 - [ ] Determine initial work cadence (can be changed later)
+- [ ] Build Trello Board as instructed in class (Backlog, To-Do, Done etc.), be sure to grant your instructional team access
 - [ ] Create user stories on Trello
 - [ ] Create wireframes
 - [ ] Create ERDs

+Note: A number of these resources subitted via Canvas.
+They need to be far enough along that your team and instructional team feel confident that things are planned enough to start building the app.
+These resources will change over the duration of your project and that is OK.